HOGENT-Web/csharp/chapters/11/slides/presentation.md

 ---
 ### Playwright
 # Overview
 <a target="_blank" href="https://playwright.dev">Playwright</a> is a framework for Web Testing and Automation.
-If you're familiar with Cypress it's not that different.
+If you're familiar with <a target="_blank" href="https://www.cypress.io">Cypress</a> it's not that different.

 Some key features:
 - Any browser
     - Supports all modern rendering engines, including Chromium, WebKit and Firefox.
 - Any platform
-    - Test on Windows, Linux and macOS, locally or on CI.
+    - Test on Windows, Linux and macOS, locally or via the  CI/CD pipeline.
 - One API
     - Use the Playwright API in TypeScript, JavaScript, Python, .NET, Java.